Telling us you have a disability

 - Autism spectrum condition including Asperger’s syndrome

-You can tell us about a disability at any time during your time at university but telling us as early as possible ensures any support is available sooner.
+You can tell us about a disability at any time during your time at university, but telling us as early as possible ensures any support is available sooner.
 Even if you don’t need support at the time of disclosure, being fully-registered enables us to provide support to you more quickly if you do need it.

-How to disclose a disability
+How to disclose a disability and register with us

-Evidence of Disability
+Evidence of disability

 We also abide by the University’s Data Protection policies.

-Choosing not to Disclose
+Choosing not to disclose

-If you choose not to disclose your disability or limit disclosure we will still try and do our best to help you but you may not be able to access the full range of support available.
+If you choose not to disclose your disability or limit disclosure we will still try and do our best to help you, but you may not be able to access the full range of support available.